 Were you attacked and bitten by a stranger’s or neighbor’s dog?
-Call Upton & Hatfield, LLP at (603) 716-9777 right away to speak with our New Hampshire dog bite lawyers!
-Using our 100+ years of legal experience, we can help you understand your options to seek compensation and bring a fight to any opposing insurance companies.
+Contact Upton & Hatfield, LLP today to speak with our New Hampshire dog bite lawyers!
+With over 100 years of legal experience, we can help you understand your options for seeking compensation and handle any opposing insurance companies.

 New Hampshire Dog Bite Laws